Black-Thunder/ioBroker.smartfriends/docs/en/smartfriends.md

 ### Supported devices

-Currently, the following device types are supported:

-- Wireless awning drive (Type ${Awning})
-- Roller shutter drive (Type "${RollingShutter}")

-If device types that are not yet supported are used, the corresponding devices will be ignored.
-In this case, please create an issue with a complete debug log so that the device type can be added.
+The adapter automatically creates the appropriate states based on the data reported by the gateway.
+In principle, all device types should be supported.

+If any states are missing or incorrect, please open an issue and include a full debug log.

 ## Configuration